IBM/solsa/docs/SolSAConfig.md

     os: true
 ```

+### Red Hat OpenShift on IBM Cloud Cluster

+A Red Hat OpenShift on IBM Cloud cluster supports both Kubernetes Ingress
+and OpenShift Routes.
+You can choose which type of ingress you want to generate
+when using SolSA by specifying the ingress for the cluster using one of
+the `iks` or `os` stanzas described immediately above.

 ## Image Renames

 The SolSA configuration file can also be used to specify a variety of image renaming operations.